 6. Create Relatable Content

-Creating relevant content is one of the elements you’ll have to ensure you get right in your SEO strategy.
-By creating relatable and high-quality content, you rank high in search results and attract people’s attention.
+Creating relevant content is one of the elements you must get right in your SEO strategy.
+By creating relatable and high-quality content, you’ll rank higher in the search results and attract qualified leads.

 That’s because you’re answering your target clients’ search queries, which is proof of knowledge in the field.
-As a result, they’re more likely to trust your SaaS product.
+As a result, they’re more likely to trust your brand.

 You can also create content for customers in different stages of your conversion funnel.
 That encourages them to move to the next stage until they are loyal customers.
 Your conversion funnel works a bit like this:

 So, ensure your homepage includes enough details for people in the TOFU stage.
 It’s the website page most are likely to look at first.
 You can also provide informative content through your blog posts.

 For the leads in the MOFU stage, provide more profound information on your “About” page and resources pages.
 Most people are likely to check these pages to get more information.
 You can also provide information through documents like e-books, guides, or white papers.

 Leads in the BOFU are mainly looking for content to learn how your SaaS product works.
 So at this stage, demo videos and guides work best.
 You should also allow users to request demos, like in the example below:

 Comparative articles and listicles are also vital.
 In fact, most leads in the middle and bottom of the funnel usually want to know which product is likely to deliver the best results.
 In other words, they may be aware of your product, but they’ll still want to know what sets you apart from the competition.